idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/HillConstants.md

-# Hill Tensor
+# Hill Constants

-!syntax description /Materials/ADHillTensor
+!syntax description /Materials/HillConstants

 ## Description

-The material `ADHillTensor` builds the Hill tensor based on the Hill constant inputs specified by the user. `ADHillTensor` also rotates the hill constants during the initial time step only.
+`HillConstants` material transforms the user specified hill constants from global co-ordinates to the material co-ordinates and stores them as a material property.
+It rotates the hill constants during the initial time step only.
 This class does not rotate the hill tensor during the simulation.
 The initial rotation is performed based of the user defined rotation angle parameters.
-The rotated Hill tensor is obtained as:
+The rotated Hill tensor is obtained as [!cite](stewart2011anisotropic):

 \begin{equation}
 \label{eq:rotate_hill_tensor}